 For production inquiries, contact me.

-- Armies of the Potomac (Full length play)
+- Armies of the Potomac 115 pages; 3F/9M (multiple casting possible)

 All Be Damned

 A history of relations between women and men in four acts, from prehistoric times to the near future.
 Inspired by the plays of You-Know-Who.
-(The 10-minute play Beg Pardon is adapted from Act II of All Be Damned.)
+ACT I: Wolf Out the Door (28 pages; 2F/2M) in which two couples battle without mercy; ACT II: Sally Who?
+(26 pages; 1F/3M) in which a pair of lovers get each other’s goat; ACT III: Otto-Da-Fé

 * UNPRODUCED: World premier opportunity available.
 Operators are standing by.